bilabixxx/LibraryApp/README.md

 **Reason for use:** Sometimes the book descriptions requested from the Open Library API were not normal text but markdown text.
 Through the use of this library the descriptions will be displayed correctly.

+### WEBPACK

+Webpack is a static module bundler for JavaScript applications: it takes all the code from applications and makes it usable in a web browser.
+Modules are reusable blocks of code created from JavaScript, node_modules, images and CSS styles from apps that are packaged for easy use in a website.

+### LOADASH

+Lodash is a JavaScript library that helps programmers write more concise and maintainable JavaScript.
+It can be broken down into several main areas: Utilities - for simplifying common programming tasks such as determining type as well as simplifying math operations.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## TEST THE APPLICATION